valhuber/python-rules/README.rst

 Depends on:
 -----------
 - SQLAlchemy
+- Python 3.8

 More information:
 -----------------
-The `python-rules github <https://github.com/valhuber/python-rules/wiki>`_ for more information, and explore the code.
+See the `python-rules github <https://github.com/valhuber/python-rules/wiki>`_ for more information, and explore the code.

 Acknowledgements